Video Game / Sword Girls

 - The Computer Is a Cheating Bastard: The natural Up to Eleven extension of the above trope in the Muspelheim Dungeon.
 Examples include:

-- Guide Dang It descriptions for NPC Character effects, which are generally powerful, examples including "If this character's life is less than 10 at turn start, the opponent gets Life=0", "At the start of turn, move this character's entire grave to the bottom of the deck", "At turn start, discard all spells in the opponent's hand, debuff the Attack and Stamina of all their followers by an equal amount, then move the first card in this character's grave to the bottom of the deck", and "At turn start, all allied followers gain +3Attack / +3Stamina, then move the first card in this character's grave to the bottom of the deck".
+- The effects themselves are generally much more powerful than anything the player will have access to.
+Examples include: "If this character's life is less than 10 at turn start, the opponent gets Life=0", "At turn start, move this character's entire grave to the bottom of their deck", "At turn start, discard all spells in the opponent's hand, debuff the Attack and Stamina of all their followers by an equal amount, then move the first card in this character's grave to the bottom of their deck", and "At turn start, all allied followers gain +3Attack / +3Stamina, then move the first card in this character's grave to the bottom of their deck".

 - NPC exclusive spells that either cover their character card's weakness (Sion and Rion use Sage's Slipper, for instance), enhance their character card's effect (Nanai's Origin Reader, which would be useless without her own effect), or are just generally overpowered (Rio's Ward, Flee, and Meltdown, for instance).